MANAGEMENT CONSULTING DIVISION (MC)

-- The Information Age Publishing Outstanding Doctoral Student Paper Award;
+- The Information Age Publishing Outstanding Doctoral Student Paper Award.

-- The Thomson South-Western Award for Outstanding Research Based Paper on Management Consulting;
+- The Thomson South-Western Award for Outstanding Research Based Paper on Management Consulting.

-- The Benedictine University Award for Best Paper on Ethical Issues in Consulting and Scholar-Practitioner Research Award; and
+- The Benedictine University Award for Best Paper on Ethical Issues in Consulting

 - The Management Consulting Division Award for Best Field Report/Practice Paper.

-We look forward to your contributions!
+We look forward to your paper!

 Thank you in advance and I am looking forward to the pleasure of meeting you all electronically.